sjanel/coincenter/README.md

 #### Options

+**Parallel requests**

+You may want to query several exchanges for a command at the same time.
+In this case, it's possible to ask `coincenter` to launch requests in parallel when it's possible.
+By default, the number of requests in parallel is `1`.
+To increase it, change the value of the field `nbMaxParallelRequests` in `generalconfig.json` file (more information [here](CONFIG.md#options-description)).

+You will have a nice boost of speed when you query the same thing from multiple exchanges / or accounts.
+However, the logs may not be ordered anymore.

 **Trade timeout**

 A trade is **synchronous** by default with the created order of `coincenter` (it follows the lifetime of the order).